 In contrast my other scenarios, this one seems sized about correctly in terms of units.
 The French seem to be lacking historical artillery support, which in the real battle was directed onto the minefields.

 The greater battle for Hòa Bình continued until the following February, with the results from Tu Vu writ large.
 The French suffered high losses while inflicting far greater losses onto the communists.
-While they were ultimately able to maintain control of the ground, the cost of that victory proved too dear.
+While the French were ultimately able to maintain control of the ground, the cost of that victories proved too dear.
 The French withdrew from the area before a final attack from the Việt Minh came.